-And, Paragraph 1.3.6 to be modified to provide that the Owners have served the CMO/ManCo with an engrossed lease/s (as appropriate) as aforesaid of the land on which the Facilities are located in a form previously approved by the CMO/ManCo or in the event that the CMO/ManCo has still not approved the same within 6 weeks of the relevant owner serving the same) in a form previously approved by the Council where the Council's approval of the supporting the Development whilst securing delivery of these facilities in any event at a relatively early stage in the life of the Development.
+And, Paragraph 1.3.6 to be modified to provide that the Owners have served the CMO/ManCo with an engrossed lease/s (as appropriate) as aforesaid of the land on which the Facilities are located in a form previously approved by the CMO/ManCo or in the event that the CMO/ManCo has still not approved the same within 6 weeks of the relevant owner serving the same) in a form previously approved by the Council where the Council's approval of the form of lease proposed by the Owners is not to be unreasonably withheld ... etc.